Quantum Network Discrimination: Generalized divergences ...

 Similarly we can also define different extensions of the amortized channel divergences depending on whether one wants to amortize the action of the involved states, channels or both. \begin{definition} For two superchannels $\Theta_1$ and $\Theta_2$ with decomposition $\{\cE_{\Theta_i},\cD_{\Theta_i}\}$ and a generalized divergence $\bD$, we define the state-amortized, channel-amortized, amortized and fully-amortized superchannel divergences as follows,

-\end{definition} A rough intuition behind the different quantities is that $\bD^{sA}$ effectively handles a channel problem and amortizes its input state, $\bD^{cA}$ amortizes the distinguishably of the channel input but not the state, $\bD^{A}$ amortizes both, channel and state, and finally $\bD^{A^*}$ makes full use of the superchannel structure amortizing both inputs in terms of channel distinguishability.
+where the infimum is over arbitrary quantum channels $\cF_{C\rightarrow R'}$ with $R'$ being an additional reference system. \end{definition} A rough intuition behind the different quantities is that $\bD^{sA}$ effectively handles a channel problem and amortizes its input state, $\bD^{cA}$ amortizes the distinguishability of the channel input but not the state, $\bD^{A}$ amortizes both, channel and state, and finally $\bD^{A^*}$ makes full use of the superchannel structure amortizing both inputs in terms of channel distinguishability.
 Before we move on to show their operational meanings in the following sections, we will explore the relation between the different quantities.
 The next lemma states the intuitive observation that additional amortization can only increase the superchannel divergences. \begin{lemma} For a faithful divergence $\bD$ we have,

 \end{lemma} \begin{proof} We go through the inequalities from right to left.
-Starting from $\bD^{A^*}(\Theta_1 \| \Theta_2 )$ we get to $\bD^{A}(\Theta_1 \| \Theta_2 )$ by setting $\bar\cN=\bar\cM=\id$ and using data processing to remove the channel $\cE_{\Theta_1}$ in the second term.
+Starting from $\bD^{A^*}(\Theta_1 \| \Theta_2 )$ we get to $\bD^{A}(\Theta_1 \| \Theta_2 )$ by setting $\bar\cN=\bar\cM=\id$ and using data processing to remove the channel $\cF$ in the second term.
 We then get to $\bD^{sA}(\Theta_1 \| \Theta_2 )$ by setting $\cN=\cM$ and then to get $\bD(\Theta_1 \| \Theta_2 )$ we use Lemma~\ref{lem:AMOproperties}.
 Similarly, we get from $\bD^{A}(\Theta_1 \| \Theta_2 )$ to $\bD^{cA}(\Theta_1 \| \Theta_2 )$ by using Lemma~\ref{lem:AMOproperties} and then to $\bD(\Theta_1 \| \Theta_2 )$ by setting $\cN=\cM$. \end{proof}

 In the next section we will discuss the applications of these quantities in asymptotic quantum superchannel discrimination.